snwh/paper-icon-theme/src/cursors/README.md

 ## Cursor Theme Source

-- Do not edit cursor assets directly (i.e. those in the "Suru" folder)!
+- Do not edit cursor assets directly (i.e. those in the "Paper" folder)!
 - To modify the cursors, edit source SVG file found in this directory and render them with the appropriate script.
 - To edit the cursors you will need `inkscape` installed and to build and the render the cursor set you'll need `python-pil` and `x11-apps` installed.